prb28/vscode-amiga-assembly/docs/instructions/move.md

 `Size` word

 ## Description
 Move the contents of the source operand to the condition code register.
-The source operand is a word, but only the low-order byte contains the condition codes.
+The source operand is a *word*, but only the low-order *byte* contains the condition codes.
 The upper byte is neglected.
-Note that `MOVE <ea>,CCR` is a word operation, but ANDI, ORI, and EORI to CCR are all byte operations.
+Note that `MOVE <ea>,CCR` is a word operation, but `ANDI`, `ORI`, and `EORI` to `CCR` are all byte operations.

 ## Application
 The move to CCR instruction permits the programmer to preset the CCR.
-For example, `MOVE #0,CCR` clears all the CCRís bits.
+For example, `MOVE #0,CCR` clears all the CCR's bits.

 ## Condition codes
 |X|N|Z|V|C|